 Immersion and Refinement Classes will give you and your horse the opportunity to learn together with Greg.
 You’ll be working toward developing an understanding of how your horse learns, as well as acquiring the tools to build a solid foundation from feel.
 This is the beginning of a new relationship together.

-In Immersion the foundation in groundwork will help to build a secure, confident, relaxed, and supple horse.
+Phase One: In Immersion the foundation in groundwork will help to build a secure, confident, relaxed, and supple horse.
 Followed by applying the groundwork to the saddle, the rider will now begin to reap the benefits from the new foundation, helping the horse to move away from the slightest amount of feel.
 You will learn how to meet the horse’s needs and to speak to the horses in their language, the horse and rider have a much greater potential of reaching goals for any discipline in harmony.

 Working cattle combines all the elements Immersion, Refinement and Working Equitation.